omigroup/omi-archive/README.md

 Save the modelfile
 `ollama create dolphin-summary -f ./modelfile`

+List models (just do double check)
+`ollama list`

+Summarize an individual transcript
+`ollama run dolphin-summary "I have a transcript from one of the Open Metaverse Interoperability (OMI) group meetings.
+Can you summarize it?
+Here is the transcript: $(cat file.txt)"`

-Summarize each of the transcripts
+Summarize all of the transcripts in omigroup recordings (optional)
 ```bash
 #!/bin/bash